joshajohnson/joshajohnson.github.io/_posts/2023-09-01-bsidescbr23-workshop.md

 ![3d view](magpie_3d_initial.png)

 It's now time to place all the electrical components on the PCB.
-Ideal component placement is a talk all in itself, but the primary goal is to have the fewest number of connection lines (typically called rats nest's for some reason...) crossing as possible, as this will ease our routing step.
+Ideal component placement is a talk all in itself, but the primary goal is to have the fewest number of connection lines (typically called rats nests for some reason...) crossing as possible, as this will ease our routing step.
 I encourage you to try this step yourself before scrolling down to copy my solution.

 - Select a part and press `M` to move it.
 - With the part selected, press `R` to rotate it.
 - Place the part on the PCB.
 - Repeat for all other components.
 - Keep going in an infinite loop until you are happy that there are as few connection lines as possible crossing.
-- You may want to turn off the F.Silkscreen (click the eye next to the name) so you can see the parts being placed on te PCB easier.
+- You may want to turn off the F.Silkscreen (click the eye next to the name) so you can see the parts being placed on the PCB easier.

 Poor component placement (lots of crossing lines).